Discrete two-generator subgroups of ${\rm PSL_2}$ over non-archimedean local fields: Introduction

 \begin{remark} All groups we obtain in case $(g)$ are of the form $G_1 *_{G_3} G_2$, where $G_3$ is a maximal cyclic subgroup of both $G_1$ and $G_2$.
-Groups of this form are also described in case $(2)$ of \textup{\cite[Theorem 3.5]{VV}}, which gives a list of discrete finitely generated subgroups of ${\rm PGL}_2$ over a $p$-adic field. \end{remark}
+These are also described in case $(2)$ of \textup{\cite[Theorem 3.5]{VV}}, which gives a list of discrete finitely generated subgroups of ${\rm PGL}_2$ over a $p$-adic field. \end{remark}

-\begin{remark} Our proof of Theorem \textup{\ref{thm1}} relies heavily on the fact that the fixed point set of a finite order element of $G$ is preserved under non-trivial powers; see Corollary \textup{\ref{fixeq}}.
+\begin{remark} Our proof of Theorem \textup{\ref{thm1}} relies heavily on the fact that the set of points of the Bruhat-Tits tree fixed by a finite order element of $G$ is preserved under non-trivial powers; see Corollary \textup{\ref{fixeq}}.
 If $K \neq \qp$, then $G$ may contain elements of order $p$ with fixed point sets which are not necessarily preserved under non-trivial powers \textup{\cite[Theorem 4.2]{LW}}.
 We expect that significant further analysis will be required to complete an analogous classification for discrete two-generator subgroups of $\pslk$ which contain elements of order $p$. \end{remark}

 \Cref{thm1} is a consequence of the following geometric theorem with corresponding labelling.
-Here, and throughout the paper, we will use $\fix(A)$ to denote the fixed point set of an elliptic isometry $A$ of a tree $T$, and we will respectively use $l(B)$ and $\ax(B)$ to denote the translation length and axis of a hyperbolic isometry $B$ of $T$.
+Here, and throughout the paper, we will use $l(X)$ to denote the translation length of an isometry $X$ of a tree $T$.
+We will also use $\fix(A)$ to denote the fixed point set of an elliptic isometry $A$ of $T$, and $\ax(B)$ to denote the axis of a hyperbolic isometry $B$ of $T$.
 Given a finite subpath $P=[x,y]$ of $\ax(B)$, where $B$ translates $x$ towards $y$, we also refer to $x$ (respectively $y$) as the initial (respectively terminal) vertex of $P$.